Quantifying many-body learning far from equilibrium with representation learning: Abstract

 Far-from-equilibrium many-body systems, from soap bubbles to suspensions to polymers, learn the drives that push them.
-This learning has been characterized with thermodynamic properties, such as work dissipation and strain.
+This learning has been observed via thermodynamic properties, such as work absorption and strain.
 We move beyond these macroscopic properties that were first defined for equilibrium contexts: We quantify statistical mechanical learning with machine learning.
-Our strategy relies on a parallel that we identify between representation learning and statistical mechanics in the presence of a drive.
-We apply this parallel to measure classification ability, memory capacity, discrimination ability, and novelty detection.
+Our toolkit relies on a structural parallel that we identify between far-from-equilibrium statistical mechanics and representation learning, which is undergone by neural networks that contain bottlenecks, including variational autoencoders.
+We train a variational autoencoder, via unsupervised learning, on configurations assumed by a many-body system during strong driving.
+We analyze the neural network's bottleneck to measure the many-body system's classification ability, memory capacity, discrimination ability, and novelty detection.
 Numerical simulations of a spin glass illustrate our technique.
-This toolkit exposes self-organization that eludes detection by thermodynamic measures.
-Our toolkit more reliably and more precisely identifies and quantifies learning by matter.
+This toolkit exposes self-organization that eludes detection by thermodynamic measures, more reliably and more precisely identifying and quantifying learning by matter.

 { }